taobig/yii2-app-basic-improve/README.md

 **Install via Composer**
 If you do not have Composer, you may install it by following the instructions at getcomposer.org.

+In order to use docker(or docker-toolbox), you must download this project to `$HOME/code`($HOME/code on Unix or %USERPROFILE%/code on Windows.).

 You can then install this project template using the following command:
 ```
 create-project [-s|--stability STABILITY] [--prefer-source] [--prefer-dist] [--repository REPOSITORY] [--repository-url REPOSITORY-URL] [--dev] [--no-dev] [--no-custom-installers] [--no-scripts] [--no-progress] [--no-secure-http] [--keep-vcs] [--no-install] [--ignore-platform-reqs] [--] [<package>] [<directory>] [<version>]